kirk-clawson/Repongo/README.md

 - Repository pattern with simple data objects
 - Optional schema definition and validation in and out of the repository.
 - A query builder system to easily create custom queries
+- A fluent API to define fields on the schema

 Installation:
 ```